Centrelink online – how to download myGov and link to Centrelink. Do business with Services Australia online. Learn more with Monzi loans.

 Consumers have options for disputing decisions they disagree with or feel to be unfair.

 The first thing to remember, however, is to remain calm.
 While you are within your rights to be assertive towards Centrelink staff, it is never okay to be aggressive.
 There is a review process that deals with these situations.

 Here’s what you should do if you wish to dispute a Centrelink decision.

 Always get in contact with Centrelink directly if you are unhappy with anything.
 In short, you may be able to get a quick outcome and avoid entering into a formal review.

 Get in contact with Services Australia and make them aware of your complaint; they will consider their decision and let you know why they made it.
-If, however, there are any errors on their end, Human Services may be able to correct it quickly.
+If, however, there are any errors on their end, Department of Human Services may be able to correct it quickly.